Time Period: 1520-1750

 - 1800-1838

-- 28.03.1793: Introduction of the silver coin in the Austrian Netherlands at 711⁄12 pieces to the Cologne mark silver 1317⁄18 lots (Thaler = 25'744.63mg AG fine)
+- 28.03.1793: Introduction of the silver coin in the Austrian Netherlands at a rate of 9½ Thalers to the Vienna mark of 1317⁄18-lots silver (Thaler = 25'744.63mg AG fine); the subsequent 2.2% overrating at 162 Kreuzer (instead of 158.5 Kreuzer) led to a displacement of the Convention coinage.

 - 25.08.1837

-Treaty states: Baden, Bavaria, Frankfurt, Hesse, Nassau, Württemberg.
+- Treaty states: Baden, Bavaria, Frankfurt, Hesse, Nassau, Württemberg.

 - 30.07.1838

-Treaty states in the Guilder area: Baden, Bavaria, Frankfurt, Hesse, Nassau, Saxe-Coburg, Saxe-Meiningen, Schwarzburg-Rudolstadt-Oberherrschaft, Württemberg.
+- Treaty states in the Guilder area: Baden, Bavaria, Frankfurt, Hesse, Nassau, Saxe-Coburg, Saxe-Meiningen, Schwarzburg-Rudolstadt (Oberherrschaft), Württemberg.

 - 24.01.1857

-Treaty states in the Guilder (Vereinsgulden) area: Baden, Bavaria, Frankfurt, Hesse, Hesse-Homburg, Hohenzollern (Prussia), Nassau, Saxe-Coburg, Saxe-Meiningen, Schwarzburg-Rudolstadt-Oberherrschaft, Württemberg.
+- Treaty states in the Guilder ("Vereinsgulden") area: Baden, Bavaria, Frankfurt, Hesse, Hesse-Homburg, Hohenzollern (Prussia), Nassau, Saxe-Coburg, Saxe-Meiningen, Schwarzburg-Rudolstadt (Oberherrschaft), Württemberg.

 - 13.06.1867